 Should the full post be visible in the preview, or just an excerpt of the text?
 Some blogs report that this option has also been added.
 However, it already exists in WordPress 5.3, under “Post content settings” .

-Text color for individual words and sentences
+Text colour for individual words and sentences

 Other changes